King (company): Acquisition by Activision Blizzard

 In November 2015, Activision Blizzard announced its plans to acquire King for $5.9 billion.
 Upon announcement of the news, USA Today reported that the deal "gives Activision immediate access to the growing mobile gaming audience, the fastest-rising sector in video games".
 On 23 February 2016, Activision Blizzard closed its acquisition of King for a deal of $5.9 billion.
 Activision Blizzard as a result operates the world's largest game network, reaching around 500 million users in 196 countries.
 About the King acquisition, the CEO of Activision Blizzard explained that "we see great opportunities to create new ways for audiences to experience their favorite franchises, from Candy Crush to World of Warcraft to Call of Duty and more, across mobile devices, consoles and personal computers."

 In January 2019, Humam Sakhnini was installed as president of King, reporting directly to Zacconi.
 As part of a large workforce reduction announced in February 2019 across the whole of Activision Blizzard, King's Z2Live studio in Seattle was shuttered.
 Zacconi stepped down as CEO on 1 July 2019, remaining as chairman until August 2020, when he left the company entirely.
 Tjodolf Sommestad, the former chief development officer, replaced Sakhnini in February 2022.

-King's games portal site King.com had been rebranded to Royalgames.com, through which they offered paid-entry tournaments for a chance at cash prizes up until 2019, after which this feature was disabled for new accounts.
+King's games portal site King.com had been rebranded to Royalgames.com, through which it offered paid-entry tournaments for a chance at cash prizes up until 2019, after which this feature was disabled for new accounts.
 During the first half of 2021, King had been forced to hold back on payout withdrawals by users over an investigation launched by PayPal over these withdrawals, eventually unfreezing accounts by June 2021 once the investigation was complete.
 King announced in October 2021 that the portal would be shuttered in December 2021 in a phased removal of the available games.
 Players that still had funds available on the site would be able to continue to withdraw these funds for some indefinite time after games from the site had been removed.

 In June 2022, King acquired the Swedish AI company Peltarion.